lawrencemcdaniel-dot-com/html/diamonddragon.us/wp-content/plugins/events-calendar-pro/readme.txt

 == Changelog ==

+= [4.5.3] 2019-01-21 =

+* Fix - Recurrence meta box will show again on Classic Editor [120137]
+* Fix - Update textdomain for strings coming from the Gutenberg extension merge [118656]
+* Fix - Fixed a number of small layout bugs with the new Twenty Nineteen core theme [119689]
+* Language - 2 new strings added, 58 updated, 0 fuzzied, and 1 obsoleted

+= [4.5.2.1] 2019-01-14 =

+* Fix - Display recurrence section in classic editor for all users that don't have blocks [119912]

 = [4.5.2] 2018-12-19 =

+* Fix - Fixed a number of small layout bugs with the new Twenty Nineteen core theme [119689]
+* Tweak - Ensure that block editor admin notices report the accurate number of recurring events created [118608]
 * Tweak - Ensure that recurrence rule types use their plural form when appropriate in the Events block [117441]

 = [4.5.1] 2018-12-13 =